 Using best practices on SPA pages when sending data to AAM

 In this document, we will describe several best practices that you should follow and be aware of as you are sending data from Single Page Applications (SPA) to Adobe Audience Manager (AAM).
-This doc will focus on using Launch by Adobe, which is the recommended implementation method.
+This doc will focus on using Experience Platform Launch, which is the recommended implementation method.

 - All SPAs are different, so you may need to tweak some of the following items to best meet your need, but we wanted to share some best practices with you; things that you need to think about as you are sending data from SPA pages to Audience Manager.

-Simple diagram of working with SPAs and AAM in Launch by Adobe
+Simple diagram of working with SPAs and AAM in Experience Platform Launch

-As stated, this is a simplified diagram of how SPA pages are handled in an Adobe Audience Manager implementation (without Adobe Analytics) using Launch by Adobe.
-As you can see, it is fairly straight-forward, with the big decision being how you are going to communicate a view change (or an action) to Launch by Adobe.
+As stated, this is a simplified diagram of how SPA pages are handled in an Adobe Audience Manager implementation (without Adobe Analytics) using Launch.
+As you can see, it is fairly straight-forward, with the big decision being how you are going to communicate a view change (or an action) to Launch.

 Triggering Launch from the SPA page

 Two of the more common methods for triggering a rule in Launch (and therefore sending data into AAM), are: